timb-machine-mirrors/pfuntner-toys/doc/megassh.md

     $ ansible -m command -a hostname all
     ```

-    In fact, I think Ansible inspired me to come up with this tool but such adhoc commands can be kind of cryptic.
+    In fact, I think Ansible inspired me to come up with this tool but such adhoc commands can be kind of awkward and cryptic and output is not as nice as `megassh`.
 Ansible has its own way of marshalling actions on a remote machine so it avoids the problem with encoding commands.
-I think it uses temporary custom Python scripts.
+I think it uses temporary custom Python scripts - `megassh` does not create temporary files (unless you do that in your command, of course!).
-- I feel like I should apologize for the examples.
-I wish I could have started some diverse remote systems but there are no cloud providers where I could create an instance for free.
-So what I did was I created local virtual machines with VirtualBox set up so I could `ssh` into them.
-I probably could have found more diverse systems than two Ubuntu 20 machines but I didn't.
+- My examples might look a little contrived.
+I did them from home pointing to a couple of virtual machines running in VirtualBox on my home computer - that's why the ports look a little strange.
+I think the ports are 22 in the VMs but I map them to something else in the host and _hide_ the port in the ssh config file so I don't have to remember the details.